1998 Leeds City Council election

-Map of the results for the 1998 Leeds council election.

 The 1998 Leeds City Council election took place on 7 May 1998 to elect members of City of Leeds Metropolitan Borough Council in West Yorkshire, England.
 One third of the council, alongside a vacancy in Wortley (following Fabian Hamilton's election as Leeds North East MP) were up for election.

 The Labour party stayed in overall control of the council.
 Overall turnout in the election was 24.66%.

 Election result

 This result had the following consequences for the total number of seats on the council after the elections: